 The response to this request includes the list of Resources described using RFC6690 links, along with any attributes configured for targeting Object, Object Instance, or Resource.

 If Object ID is only specified, the LWM2M Client MUST respond to the operation with the Resources implemented by the LWM2M Client for the Object as specified in Object specification.
 In addition, the LWM2M Client MUST respond to the operation with the attributes that have been configured at the LWM2M Client for the Object.
-For example: if the “Discover” operation targets an Object with Object ID of 6, the response to the operation would be:
+For example: if the “Discover” operation targets an Object with Object ID of 7, the response to the operation could be:

-</6>;pmin=10;pmax=60, </6//1>, </6//2>, </6//3>, </6//4>
+</7>;pmin=10;pmax=60, </7/0/1>, <7/0/2>, </7/0/3>, </7/0/4>, <7/0/6>

-which means that the LWM2M Client implements Resources with Resource IDs of 1,2,3, and 4 among the Resources of Connectivity Statistics Object with the attributes specified for that Object.
+which means that the LWM2M Client implements Resources with Resource IDs of 1,2,3, 4 and 6 among the Resources of Connectivity Statistics Object with the attributes specified for that Object.
+Although “0” is specified for Object Instance ID, it is not limited to that Object Instance; it affects all the Object Instances for that Object.

 If the Object ID and Object Instance ID are only specified, all the attributes of that Object Instance MUST be returned in the response.
 For example: if Object ID is 3 and Object Instance ID is 2, then